×

 • The quality of its SQL query troubleshooting

-• How well-optimized it is
+• How well-optimized is it

 • The ease of use of its UI